suent/Carpenter.AzurePipelines/doc/semver.md

 ### Prerelease

-Prerelease builds can be initiated manually and selecting Prerelease as the buildType.
+Prerelease builds can be initiated manually by selecting Prerelease as the buildType.

 A prereleaseLabel is also required.

 Fox example:
 0.2.0-alpha.3

+### Release

+Release builds can be initiated manually by selecting Release as the buildType.

+For example:
+0.2.0

+If the incrementVersionOnRelease parameter is true, the VERSION file will be incremented.